anton-bannykh/kotlin-native/OBJC_INTEROP.md

 </div>

-In order to support a potentially nullable type, the Obj-C header needs to define `myVal` with a nullable return value.
+In order to support a potentially nullable type, the Objective-C header needs to define `myVal` with a nullable return value.

 To mitigate this, when defining your generic classes, if the generic type should *never* be null, provide a non-null type constraint: